+A.C.T.S.

-A.C.T.S.: This acronym stands for Adoration, Confession, Thanksgiving, and Supplication.
-You can use the acronym to help you pray for issues you care about and for help in acting as a faithful citizen.
+This acronym stands for Adoration, Confession, Thanksgiving, and Supplication.
+You can use the acronym to help you pray for those who are poor and vulnerable and for help in discerning how to respond.

+Adoration

-Adoration: Praise God for his love for humanity, and for creating each human being with dignity.
+Praise God for his love for humanity, and for creating each human being with dignity.
 Express wonder for life and beauty, and the basic goodness of human beings.
+Confession

-Confession: Express your sorrow for an issue - a collective or social sin of humanity - that is facing the world today.
-This could include poverty, abortion, environmental destruction, or another issue mentioned in Faithful Citizenship.
+Express your sorrow for an issue-a collective or social sin of humanity - that is facing the world today.
+This could include poverty, abortion, environmental destruction, or another issue.
 Take a moment to also recognize how you may have participated in the collective sin or issue, perhaps by your failure to do something about it.
+Thanksgiving

-Thanksgiving: Thank God for his forgiveness and for maintaining hope in the world and in humans despite our failures.
+Thank God for his forgiveness and for maintaining hope in the world and in humans despite our failures.
 Express thanks for the talents that God has given humans and the inspiration to use these talents to address issues like the one you have mentioned.
+Supplication

-Supplication: Supplication is another word for intercession, or asking.
+Supplication is another word for intercession, or asking.
 Ask God to help bring about a positive solution to the issue you have identified - for an end to the social injustice.
 Ask him to help you see how you are called to be involved in addressing the issue.
 Invite the Spirit into your heart to inspire you.